-If the i3 series is the entry to the mid-range, the i5 goes from midrange to entry-level high-range, depending on generation and the specific processor you’re buying.
-Generally boasting 4 or more cores, integrated graphics, and overall better performance than their i3 counterparts, the i5 series is great for mid-range gaming PCs.
+If the i3 series is the entry to the mid-range, the i5 goes from midrange to entry-level high-range, depending on the generation and the specific processor you’re buying.
+Generally boasting four or more cores, integrated graphics, and overall better performance than their i3 counterparts, the i5 series is great for mid-range gaming PCs.

 Below, we’ll dive into more detail and tell you everything you need to know.